oracle/weblogic-deploy-tooling/site/admin_server.md

                 Enabled: true
 ```

 The most common problem with this type of configuration is to mismatch the **AdminServerName** attribute with the name in the **Server** folder.
-This will cause the name of the default Admin Server to become the value of **AdminServerName**, and the folder under **Server** to be created as an additional managed server.
+This will change the name of the default Admin Server to the value of **AdminServerName**, and the folder under **Server** to be created as an additional managed server.

 For this type of configuration, the **AdminServerName** attribute is only applied with the Create Domain Tool, and is ignored by the Update Domain Tool.